 Thompson herself has spoken about the pain she felt while doubled over in front of that dresser.

 Watch the scene here in full.
 Post continues below.

-“That scene where my character is standing by the bed crying is so well known because it’s something everyone’s been through,” Thompson, 58, told a fundraiser at the Tricycle Theatre in London last night, The Sun reports.
+“That scene where my character is standing by the bed crying is so well known because it’s something everyone’s been through,” Thompson, 58, told a fundraiser at the Tricycle Theatre in London, The Sun reports.

 “I had my heart very badly broken by Ken.
 So I knew what it was like to find the necklace that wasn’t meant for me.
 Well it wasn’t exactly that, but we’ve all been through it.”

 She is referencing her first husband, actor and director Kenneth Branagh, 57.
 The pair met while filming in 1987 and married two years later.